 Whoahhh! @painthatmane Is going over this transformation 👇🏻 .
 There are 101 ways to approach this type of transformation.
 My thought process was this: These stripes were all over her head, not just this section.
 I could have melted first, but the problem in doing that is you are then covering up areas that are very light.
 When you paint over those areas you won’t be able to see where it needs to be blended.
 You risk over lifting someone and causing more damage.
 I opted to heavily paint first where needed and follow with a full melt.
 I was able to see clearly where my placement should be and knew those lines would be gone after I melted. .
 The #1 key in this was to let the melt process for an entire 25 minutes.
 Those lines are HARSH.
 If you’re having an issue covering lines when melting there is 1 of 2 things happening: You are not formulating dark enough or you are not leaving it on long enough. .
 Root melt (zone 1) formula: @redken shades 5n, 5nw, splash of 5cb.
 Process 25 minutes.
 Gloss formula: 9rb, 6rb, 7p, 8v (ratio varies depending on lift) .
 For more color correction and formulation info, check out her REDKEN SHADES EQ BREAKDOWN class!
 Link in bio! . #saltsocietysquad #saltsocietyeducation #paintingposse #balayageeducation #hairpaintingeducation

 4.)
 You use their hashtags.
 Once you know the language she uses, it’s pretty easy to figure out the hashtags that she might follow or search for, and you can use those in your captions to help her find your posts.

 Want more tips on building your clientele with social media?
-Grab a seat to our Social Media & Color Fusion Master Class!
+Grab a seat to our Stylist Social Media & Branding Class!